MBI-Div-B/pytango-MCCDAQusb1024/README.md

-# DAQDevice
+# MCCDAQ USB1024

-This tango device server reads out the input of all ports of a DAQ device with port types A, B, C & Counter.
-The code is written with pytango and to read the DAQ device one needs the python lib uldaq which can be installed easily as described here https://pypi.org/project/uldaq/.
+This pytango device server can read and write the DIOs of a MCCDAQ USB1024-type device using the https://pypi.org/project/uldaq driver.